 This started in Howard's own lifetime: Margaret Brundage, the resident illustrator of Weird Tales, was particularly fond of depicting barely-clad women (hey, whoisn't?), especially being menaced by monsters or engaging in a little sadomasochism. note She often used her own daughters as models.
 Since Howard knew he could get paid extra for writing the cover story, he sought to exploit that predilection by inserting some cheesecake into the stories.

 Note that many of the books' original covers did indeed have somewhat faithful renditions of Conan fighting enemies, to be replaced with the damsel in distress scene in reprints.
 The chance of a Damsel cover being the original cover is inversely proportional to how much skin she is showing.
 A prime example is the cover of Conan the Buccaneer, which originally had Conan, in mail pants and a horned helmet, losing his axe in a battle against overwhelming numbers, to be replaced with Conan striking a pose while a woman in a golden thong bikini looks scared, astride a giant snake.
 Possibly the latter is inspired by a Dungeons & Dragons supplement based on the book which has a halfway cover, where Conan is actually fighting the snake while a woman in a long blue dress lifts up her skirt to expose one leg.
 Best not to speculate if they're before and after scenes.

 Dropped a Bridge on Him: Zarono the Black, hands off.
-He's been depicted as a charming character and skilled warrior, a pirate who can easly rival with Conan himself and even allies/work for Thoth-Amon himself.
+He's been depicted as a charming character and skilled warrior, a pirate whose skills rival those of Conan himself and even allies/work for Thoth-Amon himself.
 Then, in the second story he appears in (The Treasure of Tranicos), he gets unceremoniously killed by an anonymous Pict axeman while he's trying to get up and fight back.

 Dumb Muscle: Some of the side characters, (like, say, anyone dumb enough to keep attacking him) but not Conan.
 See Flanderization. (even in The Movie he's somewhat articulate, he just doesn't say much).